vladjdk/uOttawa-Gym-Scheduler/README.md

 ```

 ## Usage
-In a terminal, navigate to the this directory and run the following:
+In a terminal, navigate to the cloned directory and run the following:
 ```
 python scheduler.py
 ```